-3 Clinical Psychology: Theory and Practice
+PSY 424 Clinical Psychology: Theory and Practice

-The field of clinical psychology

-integrates science, theory, and practice to understand, predict, and alleviate maladjustment, disability, and discomfort as well as to promote human adaptation, adjustment, and personal development.
+The field of clinical psychology integrates science, theory, and practice to understand, predict, and alleviate maladjustment, disability, and discomfort as well as to promote human adaptation, adjustment, and personal development.
 This course develops an understanding of the theoretical and professional issues relate to the delivery of psychological services to diverse clinical populations.
 The course introduces students to the field of clinical psychology and broad range of associated skills including practice, research and assessment.
 It emphasizes that clinical applications should be supported by empirical evidence.
+This course is offered in rotation with PSY 304 and PSY 314.

-Prerequisite: PSY 101, upper division status.
+Prerequisite: 6 credit hours in psychology, including PSY 101, upper division status.